juananestival/ps-genesys-adapter-v2511/README.md

 > *   `_agent_id`: The full agent ID.
 > *   `_deployment_id`: The full deployment ID (e.g., `projects/.../deployments/...`).
 If you provide a deployment ID, the adapter will automatically extract the agent ID from it and include the deployment ID in the request to the conversational agent.
 >
 > You can set these up in Architect (on the Genesys console) when setting up the integration in your flow.
-Any other variables in `inputVariables` (not starting with an underscore) will be forwarded to Polysynth.
+Any other variables in `inputVariables` (not starting with an underscore) will be forwarded to CES.

 ### Step 2: Run the Deployment Script